anyTV/JS-conventions/README.md

 All code in any code-base should look like a single person typed it, no matter how many people contributed.

 Source codes should be like a book, understandable by reading from top to bottom.
+Choose readability over performance in most cases.
+Use `.jshintrc` to verify code quality.

 ## Manifesto